sergeicu/e2/research-computing.md

 - this new machine will have access to the same data as your e2 login node (e.g. `/home/<username>` and `temp_work/<username>`)

 #### How to load software on e2
-- research computing staff had pre-installed many different software on e2 for us
+- research computing staff had pre-installed many different software packages on e2 for us
 - the list can be found [here](http://websvc4.tch.harvard.edu:8090/display/RCK/Software+Packages)
 - to load any of these software you write the following command _after_ you logged into CPU/GPU node: `load module <name>`
 - e.g. `module load matlab`, `module load anaconda`, `module load singularity`